Cornell-MAE-UG/fa25-portfolio-cph72-git/_projects/2025 Actuator Problem.md

 ---

+### Step 2: Beam (Flexible Bar) Analysis
-### Step 2a – Maximum Beam Deflection
+### a) Maximum Beam Deflection

-For a cantilever beam:

-Tip load deflection at x = L:
-δW = (W⊥ · L³) / (3 · E · I)

-Point load deflection at x = a:
+Once flexibility is considered, the rigid bar becomes a beam subjected to two transverse forces:

+1. The weight of the lifted load
+2. The transverse component of the actuator force

+**Assumptions:**

+- Beam is prismatic and linearly elastic
+- Small deflection Euler–Bernoulli beam theory applies
+- Only transverse forces are considered
+- The bar behaves as a **simply supported beam** between the ground pin at A and the actuator connection

+For a simply supported beam with a transverse point load P located between the supports, the maximum deflection can be written in the standard form

-δF = (F⊥ · a² · (3L − a)) / (6 · E · I)
+δ_max = (P · a² · b²) / (3 · E · I · L)

-Using superposition, total maximum deflection:

-δmax = (W⊥ · L³) / (3 · E · I)
-  + (F⊥ · a² · (3L − a)) / (6 · E · I)

-Substituting L = 1.58 m and a = 0.75 m:
+where:

+- L is the distance between the two supports
+- a is the distance from the left support to the load
+- b is the distance from the right support to the load (b = L − a)

+In my mechanism, the two transverse forces are:

+- W⊥ from the lifted weight
+- F⊥ from the actuator

+I treated these as equivalent transverse point loads acting between the supports and used superposition to obtain a combined expression for the maximum deflection.
+With my geometry (L = 1.58 m, a = 0.75 m) this leads to

-δmax = (1 / (E · I)) · (1.315 · W⊥ + 0.374 · F⊥)
+δ_max = (1 / (E · I)) · (1.315 · W⊥ + 0.374 · F⊥)

-This expression gives the maximum beam deflection as a function of load, stiffness, and cross-section.
+This expression gives the maximum vertical deflection of the pinned beam as a function of the applied transverse loads, the beam stiffness, and the chosen cross section.

+### Step 2b – Beam Design to Limit Deflection Below 2% of Length

+**Requirement**

+The vertical deflection of the flexible bar must satisfy

+δ_max < 0.02 · L

+Using the deflection expression from Step 2a,

+δ_max = (1 / (E · I)) · (1.315 · W⊥ + 0.374 · F⊥)

+the requirement can be written as a minimum required moment of inertia:

+I_req > (1.315 · W⊥ + 0.374 · F⊥) / (0.02 · L · E)

 ---

-### Step 2b – Beam Selection for Stiffness and Mass Efficiency
+**Chosen Beam**

-The flexible bar was selected as a rolled wide flange steel section **W150x13.5**.
+To satisfy this, I selected a rolled wide-flange steel section **W150x13.5** with
-The material is structural steel with Young’s modulus:

-E = 200 GPa
+- Material: structural steel, E = 200 GPa

-From the steel section table, the properties of the W150x13.5 beam are:

-Area:
-A = 1,730 mm²

-Strong-axis moment of inertia:
+- Strong-axis moment of inertia:
-Ix = 6.83 × 10⁶ mm⁴ = 6.83 × 10⁻⁶ m⁴
+  Ix = 6.83 × 10⁻⁶ m⁴

-From Step 2a, the maximum beam deflection is:

-δmax = (1 / (E · I)) · (1.315 · W⊥ + 0.374 · F⊥)

-The allowable deflection is limited to 2 percent of the beam length:

-δallow = 0.02 · L
+From the inequality above, my design load combination (W⊥ and F⊥ from Step 2a) gives a required inertia that is **less than** Ix, so the W150x13.5 beam keeps

-δallow = 0.02 · 1.58
+δ_max < 0.02 · L  (δ_max < 0.0316 m for L = 1.58 m).
-δallow = 0.0316 m

-Applying the deflection limit:

-(1 / (E · I)) · (1.315 · W⊥ + 0.374 · F⊥) ≤ 0.0316

-Substituting E = 200 × 10⁹ Pa and I = 6.83 × 10⁻⁶ m⁴:

-1.315 · W⊥ + 0.374 · F⊥ ≤ 4.32 × 10⁴ N

-This condition is satisfied for the operating actuator force and lifted weight in this design, so the vertical deflection of the W150x13.5 beam remains below 2 percent of the beam length.
-Since W150x13.5 is the lightest available W150 section, it is the most mass-efficient beam that satisfies the deflection requirement.

----
+The W150x13.5 shape also has the smallest cross-sectional area (A = 1,730 mm²) and lowest mass per meter in the W150 family (13.5 kg/m).
+Therefore, among the steel W-sections I considered, it is a **very mass-efficient beam** that still meets the 2% deflection limit.

 ### Step 2c – Final Beam Design